lupyuen/lupyuen.github.io/src/mynewt.md

             size:    1kB    # 0x400
 ```

+Since we have very little Cache Memory, we'll cut down on the Reboot Log and User File Systems.

-## Alternative Firmware Memory Map
+## Future Flash Map

-Use this firmware memory map when firmware is loaded into Flash Memory
+The Flash Map looks more meaningful when we're ready to load our firmware into Flash Memory and turn on the Bootloader.

+Here is our Flash Map for the future...

 ```yaml
 # TODO: Use this memory layout when firmware is loaded into Flash Memory